Environmental humanities

 Environment and Society

-Justin Becknell, Stacey-ann Robinson, Matthew Schneider-Mayerson
+Justin Becknell, Matthew Schneider-Mayerson

 An introduction to the multi study of the relationship between humans and the world around us.
 Through an examination of the most pressing environmental problems–such as climate change, biodiversity loss, and environmental racism–students will be introduced to methods and key concepts of Environmental Studies.
 Through lectures, case studies, and collaborative work, students will assess the strengths and weaknesses of approaching environmental problems from the sciences, social sciences, and humanities, and gain tools to work toward a more just environmental future.